Vluuks/AndroidPractice/Week 3/Content.md

 ### Adapter in Android Studio

 Now that we have seen what an adapter is supposed to do, we can take a look at the `ArrayAdapter` class in Android studio!
 You can create one yourself by generating a new Java file.
+You can do this while reading this guide, but you are not required to.
+There will be examples provided in this text where necessary.

 ![An image depicting the menu in Android studio allowing users to enter a class name and select a superclass.
 The currently selected superclass is ArrayAdapter.](adapter-superclass.png)